ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Preliminaries

 where $\lambda$ is a scalar mixing ratio, sampled from a Beta($\alpha, \beta$) distribution with hyper-parameters $\alpha$ and $\beta$.
 Such synthetic instances $(\widetilde{x}, \widetilde{y})$'s are then used for training.

-Motivated by the effectiveness of Mixup in regularizing image classification models, we are naturally motivated to design a similar ``Mixup'' scheme for graph data, in particular, the node-featured graphs, as are the interest of this paper.
-When this is possible, we may use the synthetic instances $(\widetilde{G}, \widetilde{y})$'s to learn the modele parameter $\theta$ by minimizing the loss $\mathcal{L}$:
+Motivated by the simplicity and effectiveness of Mixup in regularizing image classification models, we are naturally motivated to design a similar ``Mixup'' scheme for graph data, in particular, the node-featured graphs, as are the interest of this paper.
+When this is possible, we may use the synthetic instances $(\widetilde{G}, \widetilde{y})$'s to learn the model parameter $\theta$ by minimizing the loss $\mathcal{L}$: